microsoft/CCF/doc/members/adding_member.rst

 Generating Member Keys and Certificates
 ---------------------------------------

+.. note:: See :doc:`/members/hsm_keys` for a guide on how to used member keys and certificate store in Azure Key Vault.

 First, the identity and encryption public and private key pairs of the new member should be created.

 The ``keygenerator.sh`` script can be used to generate the member’s certificate and associated private key as well as their encryption public and private keys.